Jean-Jacques Huvé: Biography

-His wife, who he married in 1780, was Antoinette Pucelle (1749-1829), the daughter of Pierre Vincent Pucelle (1720-1793), an advisor to the Parlement de Paris.
+His wife, who he married in 1780, was Antoinette Pucelle (1749-1829), the daughter of Pierre Vincent Pucelle (1720-1793), an advisor to the Parlement of Paris.
 They had a daughter and three sons, including Jacques-Marie Huvé, who also became an architect.

 Thanks to a recommendation from Cardinal de Bernis, in 1777 he was named Inspector for the Bâtiments du roi, and served in that capacity until the Revolution.
 His duties included caring for the King's stables, kennels and "Potager du Roi" (kitchen garden) at Versailles Palace.
 He also rebuilt the hunting lodge, and redesigned the interior of the chapel, which was later destroyed.
 In 1783, he began working as an official architect for the King's sister, Madame Élisabeth, at Domaine de Montreuil.
 There, he built a circular chapel and developed an Anglo-Chinese garden.

 After the Revolution, he devoted himself to administrative functions.
 In 1792, he was elected Mayor of Versailles, but was deposed during the Reign of Terror.
 He was still entrusted with minor matters, such as transforming the Grand Commun into an arms factory, and finding the missing jewels of Madame du Barry.
 Condemned to death in 1794, he escaped execution due to the fall of Robespierre.
 Returning to his municipal functions, he was chosen to be the administrator for Versailles Palace, which was being made into a museum.
 Later, he exhibited his views of Italy at the Salon and, in 1800, entered a competition to design a monumental column for the Place de la Concorde.

 By 1801, his official functions had all been abolished.
 After making an attempt to obtain an administrative position at the consulate, he resigned himself to retirement.
 Over the next three years, he published more than twenty articles in architectural journals, then wrote his memoirs.